turboladen/tailor/README.md

 ### Since 0.x...

-tailor 1.x is a marked improvment over 0.x.
-While 0.x provided a few (pretty inconsistent) style checks, its design made the code get all spaghetti-like, with lots of really gnarly regular expression matching, making it a realy bear to add new features and fix bugs.  tailor 1.x is completely redesigned to make that whole process much easier.
+tailor 1.x is a marked improvement over 0.x.
+While 0.x provided a few (pretty inconsistent) style checks, its design made the code get all spaghetti-like, with lots of really gnarly regular expression matching, making it a really bear to add new features and fix bugs.  tailor 1.x is completely redesigned to make that whole process much easier.